zhongmove/NL4ST/README.md

 5. Import the INLAST.war in Eclipse.

 6. Publish the project to the tomcat server.

+8. Run the server.

-7. Open the dataabse SECONDO.
+9. Open the database SECONDO.
   `SecondoMonitor -s`

-9. Type the url "http://localhost:8080/INLAST" in your browser.
+10. Type the url "http://localhost:8080/INLAST" in your browser.